COVID-19: South Africa develops own coronavirus vaccine | DW | 14.12.2021

 "Once we have a candidate that works well, we will be able to take that to Afrigen," he said, adding that Afrigen would then "translate this into something that can be produced in a larger scale."

-With regard to vaccine distribution, one of the most important lessons of the pandemic is to become more independent, Terreblanche said, adding that most vaccines used on the continent are imported.
+With regard to vaccine distribution, one of the most important lessons of the pandemic is to become more independent, Terblanchesaid, adding that most vaccines used on the continent are imported.
 "Afrigen and its partners aim to bring the first home-grown products to market within three years."

 They are not the only ones who have become active.
 The Pasteur Institute in Senegal produces a yellow fever vaccine, and Rwanda has expressed interest in producing vaccines and drugs.
 BioNTech signed cooperation deals with the Pasteur Institute and the government in Rwanda.
 Moderna's final decision is still pending.